 Tom Hanson Photojournalism Award

-TORONTO, APR 16, 2024 – Paige Taylor White, a Vancouver-based freelance photojournalist and videographer, is the recipient of the 2024 Tom Hanson Photojournalism Award, presented by The Canadian Journalism Foundation (CJF) and The Canadian Press (CP).
+TORONTO, April 2, 2026 – Keito Newman, an Ottawa–Gatineau–area based freelance photojournalist, is the recipient of the 2026 Tom Hanson Photojournalism Award, presented annually by The Canadian Journalism Foundation (CJF) and The Canadian Press (CP).

-The coveted annual award was established in memory of the late, prize-winning CP photographer Tom Hanson to allow an early-career photojournalist to work at CP’s Toronto head office for a six-week internship.
-The experience will allow White to sharpen her skills and receive mentorship from experienced photojournalists while providing an opportunity for national exposure.
+The coveted award was established in memory of the late, prize-winning CP photographer Tom Hanson.
+It offers an early-career photojournalist a six-week paid internship at CP’s Toronto headquarters.
+The experience will enable Newman to sharpen his skills, receive mentorship from experienced journalists and gain valuable national exposure.

-View White’s portfolio, which was selected among submissions from students and early-career photojournalists from across the country.
+View Newman’s portfolio, which was selected among submissions from students and early-career photojournalists across the country.

-White will be recognized at the CJF Awards ceremony on June 12 at the Royal York Hotel in Toronto.
+Newman will receive recognition at the CJF Awards ceremony on June 10 at the Royal York Hotel in Toronto.

 Selection Committee

-• Catherine Hanson, spouse of the late Tom Hanson;
+• Catherine Hanson, spouse of late Tom Hanson;

 • Heide Kaspar-Glorieux, mother of Tom Hanson;

-• Graeme Roy, visual content curator, The Canadian Press;
+• Graeme Roy, visual content curator, CP (retired);

 • Tony Caldwell, photographer, Ottawa Sun;